kleinbottle/swanlotus/content/pages/about.md

 save_as: "about.html"
 ---

 The swan and the lotus are ancient symbols in the tradition of [Sanātana Dharma](https://www.britannica.com/topic/sanatana-dharma).
 The swan is purported to be able to extract milk from a mixture of milk and water, and thus signifies discrimination.
-The lotus is rooted in mud.
-But it produces an unsullied blossom, emblematic of purity and beauty.
+The lotus is rooted in mud, but produces an unsullied blossom, emblematic of purity and beauty.

 [Sarasvatī](https://en.wikipedia.org/wiki/Saraswati), the Goddess of Learning, is depicted as seated on a white lotus, and having a swan for her vehicle.
 So, this website, concerned as it is with learning, knowledge, and hopefully wisdom, has been named SwanLotus in [CamelCase](https://en.wikipedia.org/wiki/Camel_case).